Empirical to molecular formula calculator

 What formula does this use?

-n = molar mass / empirical mass, the standard form documented by NIST Chemistry WebBook.
+n = molar mass / empirical mass.
+This is a standard result of chemistry; reference data is from NIST Chemistry WebBook.

 Does the result ever change over time?